Aldbury

-Aldbury (/ˈɔːldbəri/) is a village and civil parish in Hertfordshire, England, near the borders of Bedfordshire and Buckinghamshire in the Bulbourne valley close to Ashridge Park.
-The nearest town is Tring.
-Uphill from the narrow valley are the Bridgewater monument and the Ashridge estate.
-It is noted for its picturesque setting and has been referred to as a "chocolate-box" village due to its traditional appearance.
+Aldbury (/ˈɔːldbəri/) is a village and civil parish in Hertfordshire, England, near the borders of Buckinghamshire and Bedfordshire in the Bulbourne valley of the Chiltern Hills, an Area of Outstanding Natural Beauty.
+The nearest towns are Tring and Berkhamsted.
+Uphill from the narrow valley are the Bridgewater monument and the Ashridge Estate, a country estate owned and managed by the National Trust.